 We will not willfully disclose any individually identifiable information about you to any outside source without your express consent.

 Please note: Nothing in a cookie allows anyone to identify you individually.
 Your computer is assigned a number and that number is tracked using the cookie.
-This number is only meaningful in the context of our secure database system and your personalized version of the Partnership site.
+This number is only meaningful in the context of our secure database system and your personalized version of the Partnership for Drug-Free Kids website.

 What information do we gather?